burntsouup/JavaScript/2 - Basics.md

 ## Functions

-- code-on-demand; define isolated code that can be executed at a late point in time ("called")
+- code-on-demand; define isolated code that can be executed at a late point in time

+  - declare a function using the `function` keyword

+    :bulb: when you want to use a function, you "call" it

   ```JavaScript
   function functionName(parameter1, parameter2, ...) {
     // body code
   }
   ```

+    :bulb: **parameters** are variables you specify between `()`. **Arguments** are the values you pass when *calling* a function

   ```JavaScript
   function greetUser(name) {